-A Kobold who dreams of being a dragon rider and builds their own dragon has a lot of roleplaying hooks.
+A Kobold who dreams of being a DnD dragon rider and builds their own dragon has a lot of roleplaying hooks.
 There are a thousand ways to describe the bizarre and unlikely contraptions they use to bring their dreams to life.
 Mechanically it’s pretty powerful, since a Kobold riding its Steel Defender will often have advantage using their Pack Tactics race trait in combination with their mount.

 |Piecer feat, or +1 DEX

 |Warding Bond spell for your steel Defender

-For your infusions mechanically enchanting any weapons and armour you can get is probably the way to go.
+For your infusions, mechanically enchanting any weapons and armor you can get is probably the way to go.
 You might also consider Pipes of Haunting to give your dragon the fear aura it so richly deserves.
 Once you hit tenth level, you can use the Headband of Intellect to kick your INT up to 19 if you fancy taking a break from weapon attacks from time to time.

 Initially you are a fairly solid finesse fighter, making attacks with a decent bonus.
 At third level you gain a ‘dragon’ to ride, which has the same stats as any other Steel Defender, but is also an excuse to make dragon noises.
 By the time you hit fifth level, you have a second attack each round and a third using a bonus action for the defender, as well a guaranteed magic weapon of your preferred type and a useful feat to boost the damage of your attack.

-Your mount can use its reaction to impose Disadvantage on any melee attack directed at you.
-With Warding Bond, it can increase your AC further while absorbing half your damage You can also use a reaction to cast Shield for another +5 AC if something looks like it’ll penetrate your defences.
+Your mount can use its reaction to impose disadvantage on any melee attack directed at you.
+With Warding Bond, it can increase your AC further while absorbing half your damage.
+You can also use a reaction to cast Shield for another +5 AC if something looks like it’ll penetrate your defenses.

 Of course, the enemy might decide to attack your dragon instead.
 In this case, you get a free attack against them using the Sentinel feat, and force them to attack you instead with Mounted Combatant, leaving them in the same situation but with a bloodier nose.